Title: The Wingfeather Saga

 Published by: Hodder Faith young Explorers

-Best bit: It’s series of four books, so picking one best bit is HARD, but personally I love the last chapter in book 3, where Podo Helmer, an old pirate and Grandad, finds peace
+Best bit: It’s a series of four books, so picking one best bit is HARD, but personally I love the last chapter in book 3, where Podo Helmer, an old pirate and Grandad, finds peace

 Worst bit: Only four books?
-I could read them for ever!
+I could read them forever!

-I got the first book in this series, On the edge of the dark sea of darkness, from an online recommendation, and I wanted to check it wasn’t too scary for my girls (age 8 and 10).
+I got the first book in this series, On the edge of the dark sea of darkness, from an online recommendation, and I wanted to check if it wasn’t too scary for my girls (ages 8 and 10).
 I got reading it at night, and couldn’t put it down!
-I decided it was probably a bit scary for them, but enjoyed it so much I ended up finishing the book and getting book 2!
+I decided it was probably a bit scary for them, but enjoyed it so much that I ended up finishing the book and getting book 2!
 While I was reading book 3, my girls discovered I was reading the series, and wanted to know about it.
 I read a few pages to them, without any spoilers.

 They were immediately and completely hooked and insisted I buy the whole series!